grame-cncm/faustwebsite/_posts/2018-07-23-Results-Faust-Awards-2018.markdown

 ----------------------------------
 In parallel to the main competition, the *Faust Student Software Competition*, is intended to promote small, but innovative Faust applications, typically developed in the framework of student projects.

-The *student prize 2018* was awarded to [Cloud Generator](https://github.com/visstup/cloud-generator) a nine voice polyphonic synthesiser developed by Rittik Wystup.
+The *student prize 2018* was awarded to [Cloud Generator](https://github.com/visstup/cloud-generator) a nine-voice polyphonic synthesizer developed by Rittik Wystup.

 The jury praised the audio quality and the care taken by Rittik Wystup in his project!
 Check the Cloud Generator [demo here](https://youtu.be/3uzxZlojxuI).